-- 1. Limited to the Knights Trail Neighborhood west of Knights Trail Road and south of Rustic Road generally comprised of 214 acres. - 2.
+- 1. Limited to the Knights Trail Neighborhood west of Knights Trail Road and south of Rustic Road - 2.
 Supports mixed use (horizontal and vertical). - 3.
 All Non-Residential Uses are permitted.
-Industrial Uses shall be limited to the area south of Salt Creek and its southern branch. - 4.
+Industrial uses shall be limited to the area south of Salt Creek and it's southern branch and, notwithstanding Strategy LU 1.2.11, compatibility of industrial uses with other uses within the MUT category shall be subject to considerations of Strategy LU 1.2.8 require consideration and application of the compatibility review procedures in Strategy LU 4.1.1, Policy 8.2.
+Upon adoption of compatibility standards in the City's Land Development Regulations (LDRs) and the repeal of Policy 8.2, the standards in the LDRs shall be applied. - 4.
 Low and Moderate Density Residential Uses are permitted.
 Single-family residential uses shall be limited to the area north of Salt Creek and its southern branch. - 5.
-Designation Total Development (Min/Max Percentages) as follows: - a) Non-Residential: 30%/95% - Industrial: Up to 40% of the MUT area - b) Residential: 5%/70% - 6.
+A 30 foot buffer on each side of Salt Creek shall be provided to buffer single-family uses to the north of the creek from industrial uses to the south of the creek, if such uses are proposed. - 6.
+Designation Total Development (Min/Max Percentages) as follows: a) Non-Residential: 30%/90% - Industrial: Up to 40% of the MUT area - b) Residential: 10%/70% - 7.
 Intensity/Density - a) Non-Residential Intensity (FAR): 0.5 (average) Designation-Wide; 1.0 maximum per individual property - b) Residential Density: 5.1 9.0